abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 **DbMigrator** is a console application and used for database migrations and seeding data.
 It is located under the *shared* folder in the microservice template solution. `DbMigratorModule` depends on `SharedHostingModule` to use [mapped database configurations](infrastructure.md#hosting).
 Since it will be migrating the databases of microservices; it also depends on each microservice's `EntityFrameworkCoreModule` and `ApplicationContractsModule` modules.

-DbMigratorService migrates the host first then tenants.
+DbMigratorService first migrates the host then the tenants.

 ```csharp
 public async Task MigrateAsync(CancellationToken cancellationToken)